Dominatrix Lingerie: Fabrics, Fits & How to Style a Scene

 Corsets & cinchers: thrill, don’t bruise

-• For play: aim for breathable lacing you can loosen quickly in aftercare.
-(Yes, tops sometimes float too, more on aftercare below.)
+For play: aim for breathable lacing you can loosen in under 30 seconds; post-scene, that speed matters.
+(Yes, tops sometimes float too... more on aftercare below.)

 Garter belts & stockings: architecture matters

 Place the belt at your natural waist (narrowest point) for stability.
 More straps = more security.
-Consider power-mesh backs for comfort during movement.
+We've found that power-mesh backed garter belts hold position noticeably better during active scenes than satin-backed ones.

 Bottoms: thongs vs briefs vs open styles

-• High-cut briefs lengthen the leg line and tend to sit comfortably under harness straps.
+High-cut briefs lengthen the leg line and tend to sit comfortably under harness straps.
+In our experience, they're the most versatile starting point because they stay put during movement and layer well under garter belts.

 Outfit recipes (so many ways to say “I’m in charge”)